-For non-water sandals, like KEEN UNEEK and Ana Cortez, they require a little more hand holding due to things like cord construction and cork footbeds.
+For non-water sandals, like KEEN UNEEK, they require a little more hand holding due to things like cord construction and leather uppers.
 Use a soft cloth or brush to remove any excess dirt, and then wipe the inside of the footbed with a slightly damp cloth and mild soap.

-Some KEEN sandals, such as the Rialto and EVOFIT, have removable footbeds.
+Some KEEN sandals have removable insoles.
 Pulling them out and washing by hand with a soft cloth and mild detergent can give them a quick refresh in between washing.
 (This is good advice for any shoe with a removable footbed.)

 Scrub Those Lugs

 Our all-terrain sandals are “luggy” for a reason: To give you better grip on the trail and while navigating rocky streams.
 After active use, give those lugs a quick scrub with a bristled brush to keep them clear and ready for the next adventure.

 Extra Tips and Tricks from the KEEN Garage

 Leather sandals should be conditioned periodically.
 Many people think of leather care when it comes to boots, but sandals are exposed to all the same elements (just warmer) and need just as much love.
 Our Garage staff recommends oiling the leather upper of your sandals once in a while.
 We carry the Otter Wax Leather Care Kit in the Portland Garage, and it can be found online at www.otterwax.com/products/leather-care-kit.